 To facilitate the processing of the large data set, we first generated a set of compact Python modules providing a programming interface that allows for the calculation of the individual descriptors outlined in Sect.
-3. The individual routines were then integrated into a Python script mediating the processing workflow in parallel, while carrying out error handling, logging and progress tracking.
+3. The individual routines were then integrated into a Python script mediating the processing workflow in parallel while carrying out error handling, logging and progress tracking.
 The schematic of the processing workflow and the Python modules is outlined in Fig. 1.
-Detailed information is available on the GitHub repository, including instructions on how to set up the processing, documentation on the functions provided by the Python modules, as well as detailed intext commentary of the code.
+Detailed information is available on the GitHub repository, including instructions on how to set up the processing, documentation on the functions provided by the Python modules and detailed in-text commentary of the code.

 We generated the processing workflow so that it should be possible to adapt it to other point cloud data sets.
-However, the effort required in achieving this will vary depending on various features of the point cloud data set in question (such as tiling and tile naming conventions, input/output grain sizes etc.).
+However, the effort required in achieving this will vary depending on various features of the point cloud data set in question (such as tiling and tile naming conventions, input/output grain sizes, etc.).
 A key pre-requisite is that the point cloud is pre-classified, ideally following the ASPRS LAS 1.1-1.4 standards (ASPRS, 2019).
-We have also provided a helper script that can be adapted to generate a raster DTM from the point cloud should this not be available, see the documentation on the GitHub repository for the details.
-Finally, the modular nature of the processing workflow allows for only a subset of the output descriptors to be calculated and the integration of additional processing routines for any new user-defined descriptors.
+We have also provided a helper Table 1.
+Overview of the data sources used for generating the EcoDes-DK15 data set.
+Three versions of the DHM/Point-cloud were merged to obtain a point cloud data set that contained no vegetation points scanned after 2015 and as little vegetation points before 2014 as possible.
+DHM/Terrain tiles were matched sources from the same data source as the corresponding point cloud tiles.
+A copy of the source data is archived on the internal long-term data storage at Aarhus University and is available on request.
+For further information see documentation on GitHub code repository and Sect.
+3.6.3.